 - A burial liner provided by the government

 - A headstone or marker provided by the government

 - Perpetual (ongoing) care of the gravesite

 The person arranging your burial can also request additional honors and memorial items.

 If you’re a Veteran, your surviving spouse or other family members may also qualify for survivor benefits, including help paying for funeral costs.

-What happens if VA decides I don’t qualify for burial in a VA national cemetery?
+What if I change my mind and don’t want to be buried in a VA national cemetery?